PrisionMike/slowbeast-with-concurrency/README.md

 Tool used to detect data race in C programs.
 Uses symbolic execution and SDPOR algorithm for concurent analysis.
 [Mgr. thesis project by Suyash Shandilya.](https://is.muni.cz/th/n9ib3/)

  [Originally](https://gitlab.com/mchalupa/slowbeast) created by Marek Chalupa, in FORMELA, Faculty of Informatics, Masaryk University as a playground for symbolic execution.
 This fork allows for handling multi-threaded C programs.
 It's a work in progress, focussing on data race detection for now.
 But other tasks like reach safety and overflow detection should come for free with it.
 Soon :)

 ## Get Started

 Run the `./get-started.sh` script.
 It builds the docker container and runs a container with the current directory mounted.

+**Logical entry point: ./sb-main**

 ## How to use: